gamepark/gamepark.github.io/docs/game-setup.md

 :bulb: [Static items](types-of-material.md#static-items) (items that do not move during the game, like a board) should not be included in the game state (to save storage space).

+:warning: Every time you change the setup, you must [start a new game](console-commands.md#new) to test the result.

 ## Rules with choices during the setup

 On Game Park, everything happening in the Game Setup is automatic.